Hoeby/Sapphire/triple-z_mod/assets/step4_rear_drilling/readme.md

 Only do these steps, if you are sure the aligment is perfect. <br>

 For the mounting the profile for the back extrusion, there is a drill jig made. <br>
-This drill jig fits on the originale stepper holes. <br>
+This drill jig fits on the originale stepper holes.
+Only 1 hole in the base needs to be drilled for this step. <br>
 Enlarge the hole to 6mm <br>
 <p align="center">
   <img width="400" src="../pictures/20240104_094700.jpg">